immunefi-team/Bounty_Boosts/Puffer Finance/28789 - [SC - Low] Return value of call is not checked causing fai....md

 # Return value of call is not checked causing failed transactions to go through

-Submitted on Tue Feb 27 2024 05:05:49 GMT-0400 (Atlantic Standard Time) by @MrPotatoMagic for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 27th 2024 at 11:05:49 UTC by @MrPotatoMagic for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28789